 John McClaughry

-John McClaughry is President of the Institute for Liberty and Community in Concord, Vermont; Vice-President of the Ethan Allen Institute; former board member and for 12 years chairman of the Schumacher Center for a New Economics; and former member of the Vermont House of Representatives and Vermont State Senate.
-Educated as a physicist and nuclear engineer, … Continued
+John McClaughry is President of the Institute for Liberty and Community in Concord, Vermont; He was a Founder, board member and for 12 years chairman of the Schumacher Center for a New Economics and former member of the Vermont House of Representatives and Vermont State Senate.
+John is the curator of the Decentralism File, a … Continued